 If you like traveling, then you will be among the many who also enjoy the amenities of the hotels you stay at.
-The tubs in the spa, the pools, or the water playgrounds for kids that offer hours of well-deserved downtime for busy parents, but you need to protect yourselves from pool-related germs.
+The tubs in the spa, the pools, or the water playgrounds for kids offer hours of well-deserved downtime for busy parents, but you need to protect yourselves from pool-related germs.

 However, the Cryptosporidium, or crypto parasite, continues to be the leading cause for the majority of outbakes and illnesses related to pools and water playgrounds, according to a recent U.S. Center for Disease Control (CDC) press release.
 In fact, they cause 58 percent of the outbreaks related to cases where a germ was identified and linked to pools, hot tubs, and water playgrounds.
-Efforts are reportedly being made to find more effective ways of preventing outbreaks caused by germs spread through treated recreational water.
+Efforts are reportedly being made to find more effective ways of preventing outbreaks caused by pool-related germs spread through treated recreational water.

 Subscribe to our Newsletter!

 One in three swimming-related disease outbreaks occurs at hotels, says the CDC.
 The reason is, the so-called crypto parasites — like Pseudomonas and Legionella — are tough enough to even survive in well-maintained pools.
 So no reason to compartmentalize any hotels or places due to reports of disease outbreaks caused by pool-related germs.
 It’s just that these before-mentioned parasites are capable of surviving environments that we deem clean.